spacetelescope/jwst/docs/jwst/outlier_detection/outlier_detection_ifu.rst

 The basis of the outlier detection flagging for IFU data  is to look for pixels on the detector that are regularly discrepant from their neighbors, with a sharper division than could be explained by the detector PSF.
 The algorithm flags pixels that are  outliers when compared to their neighbors for a set of input files contained in an association.
-The neighbor pixel differences are the neighbors in spatial direction.
+The neighbor pixel differences are the neighbors in the spatial direction.
 For MIRI data neighbor differences are found to the left and right of every science pixel, while for NIRSpec data the neighbor differences are determined from pixels above and below every science pixel.
 The difference between the MIRI MRS and NIRPSpec algorithm for finding the